jaredjbeard/reconfigurator/docs/source/introduction.rst

 Adding CLI
 **********

-To add reconfigurator command line interface in Linux, navigate to `/home/<user>/.local/lib/python<version#>/site-packages/reconfigurator/reconfigurator/scripts/`.
+To add reconfigurator command line interface in Linux, navigate to `/home/<user>/.local/lib/python<version#>/site-packages/reconfigurator/reconfigurator/`.
-Then run `bash add_cli.bash`.
+Then run `bash scripts/add_cli.bash`.
 This will add the reconfigurator CLI to your path. (in the future we may seek to add this at install time).

 The reconfigurator can be accessed using `reconfigurator <flag> <args>`.
 Use `man reconfigurator` for more information.